Table of Contents

 What Should I Wear in Brazil?

-Overall, Brazil is a casual country and you won’t need to dress to impress unless you are going out at night or are staying in a large, urban city such as São Pauloor Rio de Janeiro.
+Overall, Brazil is a casual country, and you won’t need to dress to impress unless you are going out at night or are staying in a large, urban city such as São Pauloor or Rio de Janeiro.
 Brazilians dress their best when they go out on the town at night or for formal business meetings.
-Everyday wear can consist of shorts, a tank or tee and some sandals and you won’t look out of place.
+Everyday wear can consist of shorts, a tank or tee, and some sandals – you won’t look out of place.
 Brazil is a large country and it is very biodiverse, which means you should plan your wardrobe based on the region you are visiting.
-Some parts of Brazil can reach cooler temperatures, especially at night so you will want to keep this in mind when planning your trip.
+Some parts of Brazil can reach cooler temperatures (especially at night), so you will want to keep this in mind when planning your trip.

 What Should WOMEN Wear on Brazil? – (Click to expand)